Corset controversy

+Media

-Wearing corsets has been subject to criticism since the era of tight lacing during the prior century.
-Jean-Jacques Rousseau denounced the practice in The Lancet while cartoons of the period satirized the practice.
+Wearing corsets has been subject to criticism since the era of tight lacing during the prior early 18th century.
+Jean-Jacques Rousseau denounced the practice in The Lancet, while cartoons of the period satirized the practice.
 However, by the 19th century, women were writing letters to publications expressing their views directly and articulately.
 The one-sided denunciation of the past turned into a dialogue.
 Women made their voices heard, sharing their experiences and their opinions, some in favor of the corset and even tight lacing, and some in disfavor of the restrictive garment.
 Newspapers and popular journals became the media for the exchange of hundreds of letters and articles concerning the corset.

 Known as the "corset controversy" or the "corset question", the controversy spilled over multiple publications, countries and decades.
 Of particular concern was the issue of tight lacing.
 The flow of articles and letters waxed and waned over time, reaching a crescendo in the late 1860s, which may be taken to be the peak of the frenzy.
 However, the issue surfaced long before and continued long afterward.
 Throughout this period, advertisements in the same publications promoted the sale of corsets with enthusiasm.

 In the United Kingdom, publications in which the controversy raged included The Times, The Lancet, Queen, The Scotsman, Ladies Treasury, The Englishwomen's Domestic Magazine, and All the Year Round.
 In the United States, the Chicago Tribune commented that English journalists discussed both sides of the controversy "with very great fervor and very little common sense," though it published its own contributions.
 Other American newspapers and periodicals also participated, including The New York Times, The Washington Post, The Boston Globe, the Hartford Daily Courant, the North American Review, and The Saint Paul Daily Globe.
 Other parts of the English-speaking world joined from time to time, reprinting articles from England and America, as well as contributing their own.
 Even provincial newspapers such as the Amador Ledger of California, the Hobart Town Courier, the Otago Witness, and the Timaru Herald of New Zealand had their say.

+This eruption of published discourse on this topic was a break from propriety norms at the time; particularly noted was the series of "corset correspondence" in The Englishwomen's Domestic Magazine, which ran from 1867 to 1874.
+This volume of correspondence has become influential in later perception of the practice of tightlacing, and corset usage in general, although doubt has been cast on the veracity of the letters, which were submitted anonymously.
+In this series of letters, a number of extreme tightlacing practices were described in salacious detail, including use of corsetry as punishment, resulting in waist sizes as low as 13 inches.